 Level 3 – Unobservable inputs for the asset or liability.

-The following table provides assets and liabilities reported at fair value and measured on a recurring basis at September 30, 2019 and at December 31, 2018 (in thousands):
+The following table provides assets and liabilities reported at fair value and measured on a recurring basis at March 31, 2020 and December 31, 2019 (in thousands):

-The table below (in thousands) of Level 3 liabilities begins with the valuation as of the beginning of the third quarter and then is adjusted for the issuances and exercises that occurred during the third quarter of 2019 and adjusts for balances for changes in fair value that occurred during the current quarter.
+The table below (in thousands) of Level 3 liabilities begins with the valuation as of the beginning of the first quarter and then is adjusted for the issuances and exercises that occurred during the first quarter of 2020 and adjusts for balances for changes in fair value that occurred during the current quarter.
 The ending balance of the Level 3 financial instrument presented above represents our best estimates and may not be substantiated by comparison to independent markets and, in many cases, could not be realized in immediate settlement of the instruments.

 Recent Accounting Pronouncements